Friday, December 09, 2011

 We had a much-appreciated break.
 During the evening, Aunty told me to look at the ICC (International Commerce Center).
 The building apparently lights up everyday around 6 pm.
 It looked so amazing despite the hazy weather.

-Our bags were packed and we departed to the airport.
-For dinner, we were brought to another fancy restaurant.
+Our bags were packed and we departed to the Hong Kong International Airport.
+For dinner, we were brought to another fancy-shmancy restaurant called Maxim's Chinese Restaurant.

 20111106_3811